 We also host all our project meetings in Microsoft Teams.
 Meeting dates are determined either through discussion in the external team, or with a handy tool called Find Time that allows invitees to vote on dates and times that work best with their schedule.
-Once the meeting is scheduled, the project manager will draft an agenda and share the meeting for those who are not able to attend.
+Once the meeting is scheduled, the project manager will draft an agenda and record the meeting for those who are not able to attend.
 In the internal team, we often make use of the ‘Meet Now’ feature, which allows project team members to take a channel conversation into a meeting for further discussion, clarification, or to make an agreed upon decision.

-Communications are the most important ingredient to our project successes.
+Communication is the most important ingredient to our project successes.
 We work diligently to ensure the client is kept informed of any steps we take, decisions that need to be made, and relevant outcomes.
 Microsoft Teams is key for ensuring that these conversations are held out loud in view of the entire project team to increase transparency and efficiency.